ReFeXe/bldclcd3/README.md

 L3 - setting the power to 0 at 0 speed throttle and pas.
 Default - 1

+C2 - ADC Scaling.
+Controls the output power at the ADC level.
+(By default, at the motor level).
+It is relevant when using two CAN motor wheels

 if you use a reducer (gear) motor wheel, and you need use an external speed sensor.
 This will allow you to track the speed without rotating the motor.